 When dealing with highly habit-forming substances, there are few rules when it comes to addiction.
 Some individuals are more prone to substance abuse and dependency because of genetics, past traumas, and other factors.

 While addiction may be unpredictable, many of today’s illicit drugs are reliably more powerful, potent, and dangerous than ever before, manufactured with little regard for human life.
-With such powerful substances, it doesn’t take long to get addicted with continued use.
+With such powerful substances, it doesn’t take long to get addicted to continued use.